saiqulhaq/cloudfront-nginx-proxy/README.md

 ## Docker

 Edit `./data/etc/proxy-config/virtualhosts.json` and `./data/etc/proxy-config/cache.json` to match your desired settings.
-Put your AWS credentials in `./data/etc/proxy-config/secrets.json` (see template in `./data/etc/proxy-config/secrets.json.example`).
 Start the NGINX and config generator containers with `docker-compose up -d`.

 ## Kubernetes (Helm)